 Why focus on school meals?

-1 in 7 kids in New York experience hunger, disproportionately Black and Latinx children.
+1 in 6 kids in New York experience hunger, disproportionately Black and Latinx children.
 Hunger has lifelong effects on children’s health, wellness, and productivity.
 Students experiencing hunger struggle to focus and engage, have lower school attendance than their peers, and are at greater risk of mental and physical health problems.

 School meals can account for over half of a child’s daily calories.
 Across all income levels, research shows kids receive their healthiest meals at school.
-Providing healthy school meals at no cost for every student in New York will reduce food insecurity, advance racial equity, support learning, and academic achievement and improve health and nutrition.
+Providing healthy school meals at no cost for every student in New York will reduce food insecurity, advance racial equity, support learning and academic achievement, and improve health and nutrition.
 It will also increase participation in school meal programs by eliminating social stigmas against taking free school meals and removing structural barriers that keep kids who qualify from participating in existing programs.

 My school already has free school meals, why do we need this statewide?

-HSMFA would level the playing field, guaranteeing access to free school meals for all students in New York, regardless of where they live.
+HSMFA NY Kids would level the playing field, guaranteeing access to free school meals for all students in New York, regardless of where they live.
 It would also provide much-needed certainty and stability for schools participating in CEP.
 Those schools would know they can continue providing access to free school meals for all of their students even if they become ineligible for CEP in the future, or other policy shifts jeopardize their current operations.

 HSMFA also increases participation in school meal programs.
 This is important because higher participation among all students improves the financial viability of school meal programs and allows schools to invest in innovative models that further improve their meal service, like farm-to-school programs, breakfast after the bell, and other best practices.